dbatten5/vim-scranch/README.md

 Often when I feel the need to take a quick note in vim, it's usually tied to the current thing I'm working on, which is often tied to a git branch, which led to this plugin.
-Opening the note window brings up a new note tied to the current git branch.
+Opening the note window brings up a new note in a (faux-)scratch window tied to the current git branch.
 New branch, new note.

 ## Features